310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 ## Chapter 3

 {% note narration %}
 **Chapter Translation Note:** Nirai-Kanai is Okinawan for “The paradise across the ocean” or “The paradise on the bottom of the ocean”, i.e. the land of the gods.
-One way to put it in Japanese is *umi no kanata*, so on top of everything else, it's also a wordplay with Kanata's name.
+One way to put it in Japanese is *umi no kanata*, so on top of everything else, it’s also a wordplay with Kanata’s name.
 {% endnote %}

 {% img /img/es/eventstory/submarine/p2ch3_1.jpg %}